Cream Cheese Stuffed Mushrooms

 I knew there was no way I would make it through our monumental evening without sustenance.
 So when the time came to eat at our reception, I headed to the elaborate dinner buffet and shamelessly loaded up my plate.

 The only thing I actually remember eating that night was the stuffed mushrooms.
 They were soft, silky, and packed with oozing three types of cheese.
 So different from the bread stuffing mushrooms my mom made.

 When you took a bite the hot molten cheese somehow stayed inside the mushroom, although it was obviously begging to come out.
 Sigh…

 Today’s Best Cheese Stuffed Mushrooms are a copycat version of the mushroom recipe served at my wedding.

 Made from memory, I can’t say they are exactly the same as the mushrooms we ate so long ago.
 Yet they are divinely delicious.
 Each bite makes me close my eyes in happy memory of that special day.

 These Best Cheesy Mushrooms are very easy to make using only 7 ingredients, plus salt and pepper.
-They are vegetarian, gluten-free, and can even fit into a ketogenic diet.
+They are vegetarian, gluten-free, low-carb, and can even fit into a keto diet.

 Ready to get started?